getpelican/pelican/docs/themes.rst

 ======================  ===================================================
-articles_paginator      A paginator object for the list of articles articles_page           The current page of articles articles_first_page     The first page of articles articles_previous_page  The previous page of articles (``None`` if page does
+articles_paginator      A paginator object for the list of articles articles_page           The current page of articles articles_previous_page  The previous page of articles (``None`` if page does
                         not exist)
 articles_next_page      The next page of articles (``None`` if page does
                         not exist)
-articles_last_page      The first page of articles dates_paginator         A paginator object for the article list, ordered by
+dates_paginator         A paginator object for the article list, ordered by
                         date, ascending.
 dates_page              The current page of articles, ordered by date,
                         ascending.
-dates_first_page        The first page of articles, ordered by date,
-                        ascending.
 dates_previous_page     The previous page of articles, ordered by date,
-                        ascending (``None`` if page does not exist) dates_next_page         The next page of articles, ordered by date, ascending (``None`` if page does not exist) dates_last_page         The last page of articles, ordered by date, ascending. page_name               'index' -- useful for pagination links
+                        ascending (``None`` if page does not exist) dates_next_page         The next page of articles, ordered by date, ascending (``None`` if page does not exist) page_name               'index' -- useful for pagination links
 ======================  ===================================================